vlzware/stide/README.md

     'make'
     This creates hips_c, hips_e and hips_gtk.
 The dictionary is already inserted into an hips.db as SQL database, but the text version muw.dict is also provided for your convenience.

+    If it complains about sqlite3 or gtk3 install them like this: sudo apt-get install libsqlite3-dev libgtk-3-dev

 2. click on hips_gtk OR